Daniel-S510/Chef-AI/README.md

 Say goodbye to your days of endlessly searching for recipes!

-This simple HTML app uses Google's Gemini AI to generate custom recipes
+This simple HTML app uses Google's Gemini AI to generate custom recipes (The quality of which are not guarenteed)

-(The quality of which are not guarenteed)
+The .apk version is just the HTML version ported to an Android app with no change

 (If it downloads as a text doccument then just change the file extension from .txt to .html)